princeton-nlp/SWE-agent/docs/usage/coding_challenges.md

 </details>

 Second, we need to specify a repository wherein SWE-agent will work.
-Here, we can simply create an empty folder, and add a `main.py` file
+Here, we can simply create an empty folder (outside of the SWE-agent repository), and add a `main.py` file

 ```bash
 mkdir empty